androidthings/contrib-drivers/matrixkeypad/README.md

 the pins for each column, and the keycodes for each button.
 The keycodes should be entered from left-to-right, top-to-bottom.

-Note that due to [a current bug](https://issuetracker.google.com/issues/63321348), the POUND key will not be emitted, so that button will be represented in this example by NUMPAD_ENTER.

 ```java
 // Start keypad.
 mMatrixKeypadDriver = new MatrixKeypadDriver(